Nancy LT Hamilton

 Blue Fuse is used, usually, for granulation.
 You could try it though, products like this are used for fusing metals.
 I have not tried holding settings on with granulating solutions.

 Another problem encountered when setting multiple stones is accessing the prongs/walls for setting and seating the settings on the band.
-Using a Stone-setting System will help you to set tube and prong settings.
+Using Stone-setting Punches makes setting small bezel and settings so easy!
+Simply push and twist.
+If you have thick wire or tubing, you can hammer the punch down, over the stone.

 There are two methods to attach a setting to a band: 1. you can file a flat spot onto the band to attach the setting or 2. you can file the setting back to match the curve of the band.
 See this question for how I solder a bezel to a ring shank.